plan44/plan44-feed/leth-config/README.md

 ## Start working with OpenWrt

-Go to the 17.01.4 checkout directory
+Go to openwrt directory and check out the current stable release

     cd openwrt
+    git checkout -b leth v18.06.1

+Note: I'm using the latest official release tagged `v18.06.0`

 ### Configure the extra feeds we need